gragonvlad/serverOneRel18/README.md

 Dependencies
 ------------
-*MangosOne* server stands on the shoulders of well-known Open Source libraries, and a few awesome, but less known libraries to prevent us from inventing the wheel again.
+The *Mangos* server stands on the shoulders of well-known Open Source libraries, and a few awesome, but less known libraries to prevent us from inventing the wheel again.